You have a right to know about the insurance claim process and fees.

-I am a professional https://allstaradjusting.com/dr-alan-himmel-public-adjuster/, who believes in treating people with respect.
-I’m also a firm believer in quality work, and that you get what you pay for.
-On that front, I am aware that there are public adjusters out there will give their services away cheap.
-It is my personal experience, however, that these people run their operation on the premise of volume but not quality.
+We are a professional public adjusting firm that believes in treating people with respect.
+We are also a firm believer in quality work, and that you get what you pay for.
+On that front, we are aware that there are public adjusters out there will give their services away cheap.
+It is our experience, however, that these adjusters run their operation on the premise of volume but not quality.
 They sign up as many people as possible and overload themselves with work that they have no time for.
 This results in dragged out claims, lowball settlement offers, mediocre work, and horrible customer service.

-- A free no obligation inspection determines the extent and how the damage occurred.
+1. A FREE no-obligation inspection determines the extent and how the damage occurred

-- A quick review of your insurance policy will determine if the loss is covered.
+2. A quick review of your insurance policy will determine if the loss is covered

-- The insurance company now schedules an inspection which I will be present for, and I will go over everything with the insurance company adjuster, and represent you at your property.
+7. The insurance company now schedules an inspection which we will be present for, and we will go over everything with the insurance company adjuster, and represent you at your property.

-- Negotiations begin.
-Both the insurer and I will debate the extent and cost of the damage.
+9. Negotiations begin.
+Both the insurer and Florida Allstar Public Adjusting will debate the extent and cost of the damage.

-- I will not reach an agreement without consulting with you, the property owner.
-Once we are in agreement, a release may be signed, and a check is issued.
+10. We will not reach an agreement without consulting with you, the property owner.
+Once we are in agreement, a release may be signed, and the insurance company issues a check.

-I would never just accept what the insurance company offers.
+Never just accept what the insurance company offers.
 You almost always end up getting an unfair deal if you leave it entirely up to the insurance company to determine what is owed.
-Here is a study from the Office of Program Policy Analysis & Government Accountability: (Page 7 right-hand column) http://www.oppaga.state.fl.us/reports/pdf/1006rpt.pdf
+Here is a study from the Office of Program Policy Analysis & Government Accountability: (Page 7 right-hand column)

 For more public adjuster articles and resources and things to know, read here.
-Or, if you call me at our main office at 954-659-8333, I would be happy to go over it with you on the phone, and/or set up a time for a free inspection of your claim.
+Or, if you call us at our main office at 954-659-8333, we would be happy to go over it with you on the phone, and/or set up a time for a free inspection of your claim.